 Convenience: disposables are very convenient as you just throw them away after use.
 They’re easy to buy and can be picked up in any supermarket.

 They are compact and light so you can easily carry several around with you when you’re out and about, and they don’t contribute to your washing.

 Absorbency: modern disposable nappies contain a highly absorbent material called polyacrylate.
 This is trapped inside the nappy layers and can absorb many times its own weight in liquid.
 When the polyacrylate gets wet it turns into gel, holding in the wetness in the process.

 Energy use: disposable nappies don’t use energy through repeated washing and drying.

 Cost: a major disadvantage of disposable nappies is the cost.
 Even though the cost of each nappy is low (around 7p for cheaper brands), it mounts up over time.
 You could be spending over £200 a year.

 Waste: if you opt for disposable nappies it is likely that you’ll be buying them for more than two years after the birth of your baby.
 During this time you could be throwing away over 4,000 disposable nappies.

 Which sort of nappy is better for the environment?

-Ultimately parents have to make their own personal choice here.
+Parents have to make their own personal choice here.
 It doesn’t have to be ‘all or nothing’.
-You could choose to use a combination of both types of nappy depending on what you’re doing, for example disposables may be more convenient when travelling or away from home.
+You could choose to use a combination of both types of nappy depending on what you’re doing.
+For example, disposables may be more convenient when travelling or away from home.